srivyshnavks/supermarket-billing-system/README.md

 Use gcc compiler to compile the code.

 A text file `Shop.txt` is created where all the records are stored and manipulated.

+Functionalities implenented to handle the records are:

+> pack

+> unpack

+> modify

+> delete

+> display